AnjayGoel/anjaygoel.github.io/_posts/2024-09-07-iOS-Keychain.md

 backup & even disabling iCloud backup on the whole device.
 Nothing worked.
 Reinstalling the app logged in the old user.

 Digging deeper into Stackoverflow & other developer forums, I found out that Firebase authentication credentials are stored in the iOS keychain, as they should be.
-But **iOS actually persists the app's keychain data, even if you uninstall it!**
+But **iOS actually persists the app's keychain data, even after you uninstall it!**

 Apparently, this undocumented & unintended behavior has existed for a long time, even though it might be a privacy